danalhazmi/FlowChain-Industrial-Operations-Supply-Chain-Intelligence/README.md

 ---

-## 🌐 Public Experience
+# 🌐 Public Operational Experience

 The public operational experience allows users to explore the main capabilities of the platform, including:

-* Home
+- Home
-* About
+- About
-* Operations
+- Operations
-* Asset Intelligence
+- Asset Intelligence
-* Suppliers
+- Suppliers
-* Operational Requests
+- Operational Requests
-* Support
+- Support

-These areas represent the operational side of FlowChain and allow users to interact with core supply chain and industrial operations concepts.
+These areas represent the operational side of FlowChain and are available as part of the standard platform experience.

 ---

-## 🔒 Restricted Experience
+# 🔒 Protected Administrative & Analytics Experience

-Certain capabilities are intentionally protected and require authorized access.
+Certain areas of FlowChain are intentionally protected and are **not accessible to regular users when they enter the platform**.

+These protected areas are restricted to authorized administrators based on their assigned role and permissions.

-Restricted areas include:
+Protected modules include:

-* Analytics
+- Analytics
-* Power BI Executive Dashboard
+- Power BI Executive Dashboard
-* Admin Control Center
+- Admin Control Center
-* Access Request Management
+- Access Request Management
-* User Management
+- User Management
-* Identity Verification
+- Identity Verification
-* Access Approval / Rejection
+- Access Approval / Rejection

-Access to these modules is controlled through the platform's governance layer.

-This creates a clear separation between **operational users**, **authorized users**, and **administrators**.
+These modules demonstrate how FlowChain applies access governance instead of exposing every system capability to every user.

+> **The screenshots below are visual previews of protected modules.
+They are included to demonstrate the design and functionality of these areas, but the actual modules remain restricted to authorized administrators.**

 ---

 # 📊 Restricted Analytics Dashboard

-The Analytics module contains FlowChain's executive-level Power BI dashboard and is intentionally protected behind the platform's access-control layer.
+The Analytics module and Power BI Executive Dashboard are protected and are not accessible to regular users when they enter the platform.

+These areas are restricted to authorized administrators only.

 The dashboard transforms operational information into decision-oriented insights across areas such as:

-* Operational KPIs
+- Operational KPIs
-* Asset Intelligence
+- Asset Intelligence
-* Supplier Performance
+- Supplier Performance
-* Request Analysis
+- Request Analysis
-* Telemetry Insights
+- Telemetry Insights
-* Performance Trends
+- Performance Trends
-* Decision Intelligence
+- Decision Intelligence

 ### Analytics Preview